Embracing Different Body Shapes: 6 Ways to Be More Appreciative of Your Body

 Make Exercise More About Feeling Good

 Exercising can feel like a chore when we do it for the wrong reasons or achieve unattainable goals.
-Start making exercise more about feeling good so you can go into it with a positive mindset and enjoy it enough to do it unbegrudgingly.
+Start making more about feeling good so you can go into it with a and enjoy it enough to do it unbegrudgingly.
 According to Harvard Health, find a “true motivator” that belongs to you and isn’t tied to what society expects of you.
 Maybe it’s staying mentally sharp, or feeling a sense of wellbeing every day, or being able to live independently in your age — whatever it is, make it about you.
 It’s your body!

 Dress Your Body Affectionately